Greek/tu-cgis-takehome-project/README.md

-# React + TypeScript + Vite
+# Personal Profile Dashboard

-This is a Personal Profile Dashboard built as a take-home project for OTS' CGIS software developer intern position.
+A Personal Profile Dashboard built as a take-home project for OTS' CGIS software developer intern position.

 ## Demo

 https://github.com/user-attachments/assets/a4afdfb7-a5dc-437f-8e41-3be695dcc36a

+## About

+This project was built using Vite + React as a minimal base for creating these UI elements.

+There are two components: Card and Navbar.
+These components have their own stylesheets and React files in the `src/components` directory.
+The main home page has its styles inside of `src/App.css`.

 ## How to run locally